dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/enum-error-code-v3.0.3001.md

     EC_PDF_LICENSE_NOT_FOUND = -10079,
     /**The rectangle is invalid.*/
     EC_RECT_INVALID = -10080,
-    /*The template version is incompatible.
-Please use a compatible template.*/ EC_TEMPLATE_VERSION_INCOMPATIBLE = -10081

     // DLS license error codes range from -20000 to -29999 /** Indicates no license is available or the license is not set. */